New financial year, new super

 Comparing the performance of your superannuation fund account should become more straightforward from 1 July 2021.
 For some of us.

-As part of the recent Your Future, Your Super laws, the ATO is launching an interactive comparison tool that will rank MySuper products by fees and investment returns.
+As part of the recent Your Future, Your Super laws, the ATO is launching an interactive comparison tool to rank MySuper products by fees and investment returns.

 You will also be prompted to consolidate your super if you have multiple accounts.
 Reducing multiple accounts is an excellent way to reduce duplicate fees with your super.
 However, be careful not to cancel any attached insurances you might be better off keeping.